ggabriel96/opzioni/README.md

     I started it to learn more about C++ and its new features.

-- Although it is *not* in *early* development, since I'm working on it for months and iterated over it many times, **I do not consider it stable**.
+- Although it is *not* in *early* development, since I'm working on it for months and iterated over it many times, **it is not stable or production-ready**.

 - There are **many unit tests missing**.